Lewisville, North Carolina

 Lewisville is a town in Forsyth County, North Carolina, United States.
 The population was 13,388 at the 2020 census, up from 12,639 in 2010.
 It is a Piedmont Triad community.

 History

 Lewisville incorporated on August 13, 1991.

 Geography

-Lewisville is located in western Forsyth County.
-U.S. Route 421 passes through the southern part of the town.
+Lewisville is located in West and Northwestern Forsyth County, with the town becoming "annexed" into the northern half of Forsyth County in recent years, abandoning the previous "southwest" quadrant designation inside the county.
+U.S. Route 421 traverses in the southern areas of the town.
 Via US 421, downtown Winston-Salem is 11 mi to the east, and Wilkesboro is 44 mi to the west.
+US 421 is proposed to become I-777, while the designated-NC 452 (planned to be eventually designated as Interstate 274) would traverse in the outskirts of the town.

 According to the United States Census Bureau, the town has a total area of 36.8 km2, of which 36.2 km2 is land and 0.6 km2, or 1.59%, is water.